Installing packages using pip and virtual environments¶

 .

-You can confirm you’re in the virtual environment by checking the location of your Python interpreter:
+To confirm the virtual environment is activated, check the location of your Python interpreter:

 which python